sambudgett/UCIHeartMLInterface/ReadMe.md

  ## ML architecture approach
-Building on the well established work on this small dataset such as in [1], this quick proof of concept work aims to show that it is possible to train a large ensemble of simple machine learning classifiers on the e UCI Heart failure clinical records Data Set.
+Building on the well established work on this small dataset such as in [1], this quick proof of concept work aims to show that it is possible to train a large ensemble of simple machine learning classifiers on the UCI Heart failure clinical records Data Set.

 Code from https://www.kaggle.com/andrewmvd/heart-failure-clinical-data/code inspired some of this work.
 In particular: